Amrit1604/KeyVora/docs/ARCHITECTURE.md

-# CodedPad Architecture Documentation
+# KeyVora Architecture Documentation

 ## Overview
-CodedPad is a web-based application designed for secure note-taking with a hacker-themed user interface.
+KeyVora is a web-based application designed for secure note-taking with a hacker-themed user interface.
 The application allows users to create, view, and edit encrypted notes, ensuring that sensitive information remains private.
 The architecture is built using Node.js and Express for the backend, with EJS as the templating engine for the frontend.

 ## Architecture Components